WXlab-NJMU/scPolylox/README.md

 Scripts for analyzing PolyloxExpress data

-## General scripts for processing scRNA-seq from one sample of a cell type
+## General processing scRNA-seq from one sample of a cell type

 ## Integrative analysis of scRNA-seq and Polylox Barcode from one mouse